Are you ready to create better money habits?

 Think about how much it adds up throughout a year if you go out to eat for lunch every day.

 If you buy a $10 lunch every day of the week and you work 48 of the 52 weeks in the year, that’s you spending $2,400 per year on lunch!

-I started bringing my lunch to work every day about 4 years ago and it was such a good decision.
-It takes me a couple extra minutes in the morning to get my lunch ready but it’s worth it to save all that money.
+I started bringing my lunch to work every day about four years ago, and it was such a good decision.
+It takes me a couple of extra minutes in the morning to get my lunch ready, but it’s worth it to save all that money.

-Next time you go grocery shopping, get some stuff to make sandwiches and start bringing your own lunch to work.
+Next time you go grocery shopping, make sure to grab the makings for sandwiches and start bringing your own lunch to work.

-You’ll be surprised how much money you save each month!
+You’ll be surprised at how much money you save each month!

 Don’t forget to use the Ibotta App to help you save even more money when you go grocery shop.
-You might as well compound your savings by simply taking a picture of your receipt and using the Ibotta App to get cash back.
+Compound your savings by simply taking a picture of your receipt and using the Ibotta App to get cashback.